GiladFisher/OOP2/README.md

 ## Installation

-To run this project you will specifically need Java 17. for the "Tests" file you will also need JUnit5.8.1 and "Maven" Framework.
+To run this project you will specifically need Java 17.
+For the "Tests" file you will also need JUnit5.8.1 and "Maven" Framework.

 ## Tests